Search

 At our Silicon Valley location, people from many different professional backgrounds work together in collaborative, supportive teams to push e-beam technology to new limits.
 Here, physics experts can turn their passion for modeling into the next generation of semiconductor production technology.

 In the engineering department we have three teams working in electron optics.
 The electron optics simulation team proposes and models innovative design concepts, meticulously tweaking their designs to meet tight performance constraints.
-The design team will implement the proposed models from simulation team and turn them into real modules.
+The design team will implement the proposed models from the simulation team and turn them into real modules.
 After that the testing and integration team will integrate the modules, test and qualify the modules and support the system level integration.
 The three teams collaborate closely everyday to develop the advanced electron optics systems.

 The team also works closely with other R&D departments to improve our systems’ performance by developing novel simulation tools for accurate modeling of a variety of critical scanning electron microscope (SEM) processes.